eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/016-concepts/200-profiling_concept.md

 Allows you to profile applications situated on a server.
 It allows you to profile whole applications and projects.

-The PHP Web Page Profile setting has an option to give the files you are working on first priority when profiling, using the ”Local Copy” option.
+The PHP Web Page Profile setting has an option to give the files you are working on first priority when profiling, using the ï¿½Local Copyï¿½ option.
 This means that, when possible, file content is taken from the files situated on your Workspace.
 This prevents you from having to upload the latest revisions.

 See [Profiling a PHP Web Page ](../024-tasks/216-profiling/016-profiling_php_web_page.md)  for more information.